keisrk/quickps/README.md

 The swiss army knife of vector graphics scripting that fits in your pocket.

-quickps is a combination of the power of Paper.js and small footprint of QuickJS.
+quickps combines the power of Paper.js and small footprint of QuickJS.

 ## Installation